Note that Antelope Canyon is closed for the rest of 2020.

 Who should choose Lower Antelope Canyon?

-People who like adventure, enjoy walking and hiking, aren’t scared of stairs or heights, and want great photos of themselves in the canyon without any other people in the shot.
+People who like adventure, enjoy walking and hiking, aren’t scared of stairs, and want great photos of themselves in the canyon without any other people in the shot.

 Who should choose Upper Antelope Canyon?

-People who have mobility issues or are passionate about DSLR photography.
+People who have mobility issues or feel unsure on stairs.

 The entrance to Upper Antelope Canyon is flat and easy for all guests to access.
 There are no stairs, and there isn’t any elevation change as you walk through the canyon.

 If you have trouble with your knees or back and have trouble climbing up or down stairs, Upper Antelope Canyon is the one you should choose.

 Tickets are required to tour Antelope Canyon.
 These tickets can sell out very early, so it is best to plan ahead and book your tour well in advance.